microsoft/terminal/README.md

 git submodule update --init --recursive
 ```

-OpenConsole.sln may be built from within Visual Studio or from the command-line using MSBuild.
-To build from the command line, find your shell below.
+OpenConsole.sln may be built from within Visual Studio or from the command-line using a set of convenience scripts & tools in the **/tools** directory:

-### PowerShell
+### Building in PowerShell

 ```powershell
 Import-Module .\tools\OpenConsole.psm1